 New Brunswick NJ Marijuana Lawyer

-Possession of Marijuana Defense Attorney in Middlesex County, New Jersey
+Drug Charges Defense Attorneys in Middlesex County, New Jersey

 The vast majority of New Jersey marijuana crimes involve a small amount the narcotic, usually 3 grams or less.
 Our attorneys handle a large number of cases that involve motor vehicle stops during which marijuana is found stashed in the car.
 These cases are often accompanied by “companion” charges such as Possession of CDS in a Motor Vehicle and Drug Paraphernalia.
 A conviction for the possession of marijuana without a companion charge will result in a permanent criminal record, potential probation, and up to 6 months in county jail.
 At The Law Offices of Proetta & Oliver our attorneys defend clients against marijuana charges throughout Middlesex County, including New Brunswick, Piscataway, Rutgers University, Dunellen, Middlesex Borough, Spotswood, and Monroe.
 As founding attorney, Will Proetta, Esq., has handled a wide array of criminal and municipal charges, many of which involve possession of marijuana.
 To build a case strategy customized to meet your needs or simply speak with an experienced Middlesex County marijuana defense lawyer, contact our Edison Office at (732) 659-9600 for a free consultation.